 - If you’re tasting with friends, ask them what their guesses are (out loud or write it down).

-- As you smell, create two like piles for the sets of Jelly Belly halves.
+- As you smell, create two little piles for the sets of Jelly Belly halves.

 - Once you have split and smelled each Jelly Belly, taste one set of Jelly Belly halves all at once.